 Late Filing Missed Form 5471

-When a taxpayer misses filing the form 5471, they may become subject to fines and penalties.
+When a taxpayer misses filing Form 5471, they may become subject to fines and penalties.

-The IRS has taken to issuing automatic assessed penalties for non-compliance with 5471 filing.
+The IRS has taken to issuing automatically assessed penalties for non-compliance with 5471 filings.
 Oftentimes, the taxpayer will receive a penalty notice on a form CP15.
-The notice (common for 3520, 3520-A and 5471 penalties) will identify the code section that forms the basis for the penalty, the penalty amount, and the amount of time taxpayer has to respond to the penalty notice.
+The notice (common for 3520, 3520-A, and 5471 penalties) will identify the code section that forms the basis for the penalty, the penalty amount, and the amount of time the taxpayer has to respond to the penalty notice.

 Form 5471 Penalties

-The penalties for the form 5471 can be steep.
-They generally start at $10,000 per violation, but can go up significantly from there depending on how many forms should have been filed, when the unfiled form is submitted, and how many years of noncompliance.
+The penalties for form 5471 can be steep.
+They generally start at $10,000 per violation but can go up significantly from there depending on how many forms should have been filed, when the unfiled form is submitted, and how many years of noncompliance.